Every home chef must understand the difference between brine and marinade.

 Many people think that marinade makes the meat juicier.
 In reality, it just allows the additional flavor to seep into the final product.

-Acid breaks down muscle proteins, allowing room for the solution to soak into the muscle fibers.
-This is why most marinades include an acidic component, such as citrus juice.
+The acid in the marinade breaks down muscle proteins, allowing room for the solution to soak into the muscle fibres.
+This is why most marinades include an acidic component, such as citrus juice like my tri tip marinade has plenty of lime juice.

 A good marinade will provide a complex flavor.
 Many people might include fruit juice, brown sugar, salad dressing, or their favorite spices in a marinade.